kakysha/developer-docs/README.md

 Now run `npm install` to fetch dependencies.

-In your configuration file \([conf.js in project folder or conf.json in user folder](https://github.com/byteball/byteballcore#configuring)\) switch your app to light node and add hub URL:
+Full configuration options are described in [Configuration](configuration) section.
+As for now, in your configuration file (conf.js in project folder or conf.json in user folder) switch your app to light node and add hub URL:

 {% code-tabs %}
 {% code-tabs-item title="conf.js" %}